ThomasEnoch/cardano-nextjs-multisig-mint/README.md

-# Cardano NFT Minting Platform
+# NFT Minting Platform - Treasury pays for Fees

 A Next.js application that demonstrates how to create CIP-25 NFTs on the Cardano blockchain using the Anvil API and wallet connectivity.
 This platform features a treasury-funded minting process, where all transaction fees are paid by a backend treasury wallet, providing a seamless, fee free experience for the user.